mycpptutorial/helloworld-cmake/README.md

 # helloworld-cmake

-This sample is showing you how you can use cmake and CMakeLists.txtfile to compile your c++ application.
+This sample is showing you how you can use cmake and CMakeLists.txt file to compile your c++ application.

 ## Environment Setup